spang-lab/adadmire/README.md

 ## Usage

-The usage example in this section require you to download the data files from folder [data](https://github.com/spang-lab/adadmire/tree/main/data) first.
+The usage example in this section requires you to download the data files from folder [data](https://github.com/spang-lab/adadmire/tree/main/data) first.
 For a description of the contents of this folder, see section [Data](#data).

 ### Example 1